 - We encourage you to do other runs and exercise throughout the week as part of an overall fitness plan

-Before starting the course, you need to be able to walk briskly for 20 minutes continuously.
+Before starting the course, you need to be able to walk briskly for at least 30 minutes continuously.
 However, you don’t need marathon ambitions to join the course, only a desire to get up and run and enjoy the beauty of Wimbledon Common!
 Please see how to prepare for your course.

 Booking a running course

-Our autumn beginner’s running course must be booked in advance – the term costs £182 (for 14 weeks) which includes a free social run every Wednesday at 9.30am – two classes per week for the price of one!
-All course attendees are entitled to discounts at The Australian Physiotherapy and Pilates Institute (APPI) in Wimbledon, Sporting Feet (in Putney & Richmond), Sweatshop (locations throughout London), Sweaty Betty (Wimbledon) and Up & Running (East Sheen) .
+All course attendees are entitled to discounts at The Australian Physiotherapy and Pilates Institute (APPI) in Wimbledon, Sporting Feet (in Putney & Richmond), Sweatshop (locations throughout London), Sweaty Betty (Wimbledon) and Up & Running (East Sheen), Proviz (online), Sportsshoes.com (online).
 More discounts to follow.

-For more information about our beginner’s course or to book a free trial session, please contact Caroline on 07810 486286 or email email@example.com.
+For more information about our beginners’ courses, please contact Caroline on 07810 486286 or email email@example.com.

 “I was very hesitant about taking up running as I always thought that it looked boring, but I loved it from the start and would urge anyone who is unsure about running to give it a go! .